gabrielcostasilva/rails-mailer-getting-started/README.md

 This project is an exercise of the official [Action Mailer Basics](https://guides.rubyonrails.org/action_mailer_basics.html) guide.

 ## Project Overview
 Created using `rails g scaffold User`, this project enables `User` management (CRUD).
-However, the project itself is just the use case for testing the _Action Mailer_ feature.
+However, the project itself is just a use case for testing the _Action Mailer_ feature.

 The commit sequence shows the required steps:
 1. Creating the mailer: [`bin/rails g mailer User`](https://github.com/gabrielcostasilva/rails-mailer-getting-started/commit/e09cdc9296ec6e275705e7fc37ae0bb04be50ad2)